Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-1-intro.md

 The fundamental difference between Human computer systems and Houyhnhnm computing systems is one of _point of view_.
 Houyhnhnms do not possess a different kind of logic, nor mathematics, nor physics;
-though they have discovered how to travel through many dimensions, they do not have quantum computers, logical oracles, or any magic means of computation beyond our own capabilities.
+though they have discovered how to travel across dimensions to other potential universes, they do not have quantum computers, logical oracles, or any magic means of computation beyond our own capabilities.
 However they approach computing in a way that is foreign to us Humans,